Print Edition - 2016-11-26 | News

 Nov 26, 2016-The Social Justice and Human Rights Committee of Parliament has decided to summon the prime minister and the chiefs of major political parties to explain their position on the transitional justice process.

-After visits to the Truth and Reconciliation Commission and the Commission of Investigation on Enforced Disappeared Persons on Friday, the committee criticised the government’s attitude to wrapping up the peace process.
+After visits to the Truth and Reconciliation Commission and the Commission of Investigation on Enforced Disappeared Persons on Friday, the committee criticised the government’s attitude to wrapping up the peace process.“We found that both the commissions are following their work plans,” said committee Chairman Sushil Kumar Shrestha.

 “But if the government does not streamline laws and provide budget and the required number of staff, the commissions will not be able to start detailed investigation in the near future.”